- First, what is considered a work boot?

 Are you planning to buy Doc Martens boots for work?
 If yes, you need to understand the specific boots you should buy to serve you well at the construction site or during your work.

 Of course, these boots are primarily for comfort and elegance, which is why the question is so valid.

 So, are Doc Martens considered work boots?

-Yes, some Dr. Martens boots are considered work boots because they have some kind of toe protection (steel, composite, etc) strong welt construction, air-cushioned soles, and other ASTM certified features that will help keep your feet safe at work.
+Yes, some Dr. Martens boots such as these Icon 7b10 industrial boots are considered work boots because they have some kind of toe protection (steel, composite, etc) strong welt construction, air-cushioned soles, and other ASTM certified features that will help keep your feet safe at work.

 In this article, find out the deeper details of how Doc Martens make good work boots.
 Also, find specific Doc Martens boots that we recommend for people working at the construction site.